 Public liability cover: Unlike employers’ liability insurance this isn’t a legal requirement in the UK, but it could prove the difference between the business folding or staying afloat in the event of a negligence etc claim from a third party client or an individual/company.

-Tips on getting the best value on professional indemnity insurance
+Tips on getting the best value insurance

 - Always try and give as good an impression of your business as possible.
 That means, when you fill in your application process, ensure there are no spelling mistakes, the grammar is good and, if there is handwriting on the form, that it’s legible.

-- Extend this accuracy to your company brochures and website I order to emphasise how professional the firm is.
+- Extend this accuracy to your company brochures and the website I order to emphasise how professional the firm is.

 - Include a quote from the director of the company at the beginning of the quote form.
 This not only looks very professional but also sets a nice tone.